 Sponsors And Endorsements

 College athletes are not allowed to sign endorsement deals with sponsors under the current NCAA format.
 The punishment for endorsing a product varies from case to case.
-In some instances, the athlete could be suspended for the first half of a contest, while others are barred from participation for multiple games.
+In some instances, the athlete could be suspended for the first half of a contest, while others are barred from participation in multiple games.
 One way we could be paying college athletes is to allow such deals to take place.
 There are so many opportunities for athletes to endorse a product, ranging from big names like Nike to Subaru.

 Professional athletes are allowed to sign endorsement deals, so when the talk of paying student-athletes by means of sponsorship comes up, the general public thinks the athletes are being paid to play.
 This is not the case.
 The athletes in question would be paid to wear certain clothing or drink a certain beverage, rather than being paid to play football, basketball, etc.